Table of Contents

 A project can be connected to an requirements management system via the the Requirements Management tab on the project details page.
 This tab will show a dropdown list of all available requirements management systems applicable for this project.

-In order to connect a project with an RMS it has to be configured in the Configure section first (see Section 10.6.2, “Requirements Management”).
+In order to connect a RMS with a project, the RMS has to be configured in the Configure section first (see Section 10.6.2, “Requirements Management”).

-After selecting a requirements management system and pressing thebutton, a popup will appear asking whether the user wants to save and start an adhered background synchronisation.
-This synchronisation will retrieve all requirements from the configured RMS and stores them in Klaros-Testmanagement.
+After pressing thebutton, an background synchronization will start that will retrieve all requirements from the configured RMS and stores them in Klaros-Testmanagement.

 Synchronizing requirements can take up a huge amount of time depending on the number of requirements on the remote side.
-Klaros-Testmanagement has a built-in scheduler that will synchronize all requirements of all connected requirements management systems for all enabled projects in Klaros-Testmanagement.
+Klaros-Testmanagement has a built-in scheduler that will synchronize all requirements of all connected requirements management systems for all enabled projects in Klaros-Testmanagement in specified intervals.

 When Switching to a remote RMS, if any local requirements have been created, they will become disabled and therefore invisible for all users and will not appear in any report anymore!
 Switching back to local requirements management will enable those requirements again, though.

-Administrators and project managers can link individual fields between a remote requirements management system and Klaros-Testmanagement.
-When using Jira, as per default, the Description, Priority and Summary fields from the remote RMS (if they are available) are linked to the Description, Priority and Shortname fields in Klaros-Testmanagement.
+Administrators and project managers can link individual fields between the remote requirements management system and Klaros-Testmanagement.
+When using Jira, as per default, the Description, Priority and Summary fields from the remote RMS (if they are available) are linked to the Description, Priority and Name fields in Klaros-Testmanagement.
+In addition to that, the Jira Status field is automatically mapped to a dedicated Status field that is only displayed if RMS synchronization is enabled.

 There are three types of fields for both sides, String, Enum and Boolean.